elastic/call-for-meetups/.github/ISSUE_TEMPLATE/REQUEST.md

 ---
 name: Suggest a talk
-description: Let's get the meetup started and we always need your talks :)
+about: Let's get the meetup started and we always need your talks :)
 ---

 * **Title**: